MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 ![Number 1](media/sfbcallout1.png)

-You can select up to 200 call agents, individually or as part of mailing lists or groups.
-Individual call agents must be either:
+You can select up to 200 call agents belonging to specified mailing lists or groups.
+Call agents must be either:

 - An Online user with a **Phone System** license and enabled for Enterprise Voice or with a Calling Plan.